brain-bzh/efficient-deep-learning/lab1.md

 - Hyperparameter exploration strategy
 - Results on CIFAR10, focusing on illustrating the **compromises between model size and performance**

 **N.B.
-It is very important that you consider the models in the kuangliu repository, as they have been dimensioned for the CIFAR-10 dataset.
+It is very important that you use the models in the [kuangliu repository](https://github.com/kuangliu/pytorch-cifar), as they have been dimensioned for the CIFAR-10 dataset.
 Respective models taken from other sources may be have been optimized for other datasets and therefore not adapted (over or underparametrized) to CIFAR-10.**